vashman/range_layer/doc/purposal.md

 4. `is_erasable`: Data can be erased from the range.
 5. `static constexpr validation_type validation const`: Type used to hold the validation gurantee for the range.
-6. `using size_type`: Type used to represent the readable / writable size.
-7. `static constexpr size_type const zero`: The equivlent of zero on none of the above type.

 ### Data traits
 Duplicate traits for both input and output.